Our Cancer Negligence specialists are here to guide you through the process for claiming compensation.

 There are three different types of bladder cancer, including:

-If your bladder cancer has progressed due to a delayed diagnosis, you may be able to claim compensation.
+If your bladder cancer has progressed due to a delayed diagnosis, you may be able to claim medical negligence compensation.
 Our professional team of medical negligence experts are on hand to discuss your case and offer advice and guidance.

 The symptoms of bladder cancer can be very similar to those of other, less serious, conditions such as a urinary tract infection, therefore bladder cancer can be potentially misdiagnosed.
 This can then cause a delay in treatment and can allow the cancer to progress and spread to other parts of the body.
 As cancer progresses in this way, the treatment options can become much more intensive, and the overall prognosis can worsen.